Kailian-Jacy/gorphStream/storage/readme.md

    As "each state build adjacent next state with older version", if the updating requires older version, it's the same to say we get the future version first.
 It does not hold.
   ```

+### SkipList based History

+Visiting Variable history version features:
+- Sparcely indexed.
+The index is `txn.Timestamp`.
+So array does not fit.
+- We need them to be ordered for a series of versions.
+Like when reverting we need to come back to the second last version.
+So hashmap won't do.
+- More generously, we would need to insert and remove some version.
+So something like linked list suits.

+So we are using skipList, i.e. ordered map to record the History.

+`TODO` more about skiplist.

 ## View based Parameter visiting

 As visiting value requires version and parameter index.
 This would incur:
 - Multiple copy between operation parameters and storage messaging.
-- Confusing indexes for user.
-User needs to index PD.Param to find out the index for variable in storage engine.
+- Confusing multiple indexes for user.
+User needs to operate indexes of  `PD.Param` and the indexes for variable in storage engine.
 - Unclean and dangerous visiting interface,

 So we provided a delegation as `ParamView` to proxy the value visiting.
-It handles the Versioning and Index Redirection to provide user a clean view.
+It handles the Versioning and Index Redirection to provide user a clean view, solving all of these problems.

 ```golang
   // Defines the parameter